-The parks help drive visitation to Kangaroo Island by contributing to a reputation for a pristine environment, and provide important tourism and recreational opportunities by providing space for visitors to experience nature and explore historically significant sites.
+The parks provide spaces of local relaxation and recreation.
+They also help drive visitation to Kangaroo Island by contributing to a reputation for a pristine environment, and provide space for park visitors to experience nature and explore historically significant sites.
 These are some of Kangaroo Island's most accessible and visited parks.
-An outline of the specific values contained in each park is provided in the following pages.
+An outline of the values contained in each park is provided in the following pages, with further detail on flora and fauna records to date on pages 26 to 31